Exploring neutrino interactions in light of present and upcoming galaxy surveys: Forecasts on future CMB+LSS missions

 \section{Forecasts on future CMB+LSS missions}

-Future CMB experiments such as CMB-S4 \cite{CMB-S4:2016ple,abitbol2017cmb}, PICO \cite{Sutin:2018onu,young2018optical} and LiteBIRD \cite{Matsumura:2013aja,suzuki2018litebird}, along with future LSS experiment like Euclid \cite{EuclidTheoryWorkingGroup:2012gxx,Amendola:2016saw} for galaxy redshift surveys, are expected to provide crucial insights into constraining cosmological parameters, including the sum of neutrino mass, and advancing our understanding of both standard and beyond Standard Model neutrino interactions.
+Future CMB experiments such as CMB-S4 \cite{CMB-S4:2016ple,abitbol2017cmb}, PICO \cite{Sutin:2018onu,young2018optical} and LiteBIRD \cite{Matsumura:2013aja,suzuki2018litebird}, along with future LSS experiment like Euclid \cite{EuclidTheoryWorkingGroup:2012gxx,Amendola:2016saw} for galaxy redshift surveys, are expected to provide crucial insights into constraining various cosmological parameters.
 The combination of both future CMB and LSS missions will help in probing the mildly non-linear regime and the dynamics on very small scales with unprecedented sensitivity.
 Keeping this in mind, we proceed to perform a forecast analysis of the early universe neutrino interaction scenarios as discussed in the present article, in the context of the upcoming data from CMB-S4 and Euclid.
+We choose CMB-S4 and Euclid as both of these missions are aimed to probe sum of neutrino mass with an unprecedented accuracy.